Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ## Next steps

+### Serializer

+**Azure Schema Registry Avro Serializer**

+We provide [azure-schemaregistry-avroserializer][schemaregistry_avroserializer_pypi] library as serializer implementation to serialize/deserialize avro data integrated with `azure-schemaregistry` for automatic schema registration and retrieval.
+Please refer to the [repository][schemaregistry_avroserializer_repo] for further information.

 ### More sample code

 Please take a look at the [samples][sr_samples] directory for detailed examples of how to use this library to register and retrieve schema to/from Schema Registry.